Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/03-FASTQ-files_&_basic-QC.md

 zcat SRR1039508_1.chr20.fastq.gz | sed -n '1~4p' | head -10
 ```

-We can print the second line for the first 10,000 entires of the FASTQ file, and use the ***grep*** command to search for regular expressions in the output.
+We can print the second line for the first 10,000 entries of the FASTQ file, and use the ***grep*** command to search for regular expressions in the output.
 Using the `-o` option for grep, we tell the command that we want it to print lines that match a character string.
 ```bash
 # print the first 10 lines to confirm we are getting the sequence lines
 zcat SRR1039508_1.chr20.fastq.gz | sed -n '2~4p' | head -10